contagon/handbook/handbook/8-elders-quorum.md

 * Serve on the ward council.
 He serves as (1) a member of the council who helps address needs in the ward and find solutions and (2) a representative of the elders quorum (see [7.6.1]).
 * Lead the quorum’s efforts to participate in the work of salvation and exaltation (see [chapter 1]).
 * Organize and oversee the service of ministering brothers.
 Coordinate ministering assignments with the Relief Society presidency, meeting at least quarterly.
 Seek the bishop’s approval for ministering assignments.
 Hold ministering interviews at least quarterly.
 See [chapter 21].
-* Under the direction of the bishop, counsel with adult members of the ward about matters other than those that are the bishop’s responsibility, such as worthiness, abuse, and approval to use fast-offering funds.
-See [CounselingResources.ChurchofJesusChrist.org].
+* Under the bishop’s guidance, counsel with adult members of the ward.
+Only the bishop counsels ward members about matters of worthiness, abuse, and approval to use fast-offering funds.
+See [Counseling Resources].
 * With the Relief Society presidency, help lead efforts in the ward to invite all to receive the blessings of the gospel (see [8.2.3] and [9.2.3]).
 Oversee the ward mission leader if one is called.
 * With the Relief Society presidency, help lead temple and family history work in the ward (see [8.2.4] and [9.2.4]).
 Oversee the ward temple and family history leader if one is called.
 * Coordinate the elders quorum’s efforts to strengthen young adult brethren, both single and married.